anikethbabu/csspractice/README.md

 :first-child (Selects the last child of the element) <br />
 !important (Makes the Css statment have priority over everything else) <br />

+### BoxModel
+The BoxModel is a description of how html models are organized on the screen.
+It starts with the content, then you can add padding to the content.
+After that you can have a border then finally comes the margin.
+These all play a role in keeping content organized in ways you want to.